Here are some pacifier pros and cons and how to usethe pacifier (dummy) without putting it back in all night.

 teat thumb when using the pacifier.

-- Do let them suck during their wake time or when they’re happy as it satisfies the non-nutritive sucking need young infants have.
+- Let them suck during their wake time or when they’re happy as it satisfies the non-nutritive sucking need young infants have.

-- Do get a pacifier that babies can put in and keep in and toddlers can find in their crib without your help.
+- Get a pacifier that babies can put in and keep in and toddlers can find in their crib without your help.
 I have purchased quite a few of these pacifiers, and they are easy to find in the dark for your baby or toddler.

-- Do let your baby have the pacifier if you need to prolong the time until their next feeding.
-It will give them temporary relief, aka. they will be pacified, and you can get another 15 minutes out of them to finish at the checkout, pay the bill at the restaurant, etc.
+- Let your baby have the pacifier if you need to prolong the time until their next feeding.
+It will give them temporary relief, aka. they will be pacified, and you can get another 15 minutes out of them to finish at the checkout (because running errands with babies is hard), pay the bill at the restaurant, etc.

-- Do take the pacifier away when your children start to throw it out of the crib just so you’ll come back in to get it for them.
+- Take the pacifier away when your children start to throw it out of the crib just so you’ll come back in to get it for them.
 This is a sign that they are now gettin’ tricky!
 When my son started this we took it away.
 After only one day he was sleeping without disruption again.
 If they’re old enough to play this game they’re old enough to go to sleep on their own ;).
-And, if they don’t want to do that they’ll stop doing it shortly.

 - Don’t confuse them by prolonging the pacifier wean.
 Of course you’ll know your kids better than anyone else, but I’ve found with my kids that once you start the wean then finish it.
 You can poke a hole, make it bigger, etc. or another trick of the trade, but don’t take it away then give it back then take it away, etc. Make a plan then stick to it.